Introduction to Project Documentation

 - Functional Document – It focuses on how to carry out various functions and guidelines to follow while executing them.

-- User manual – Overview of all process, rules, and regulations.
+- User manual – Overview of all processes, rules, and regulations.
 Like a standard operating procedure.

 - Transition/roll-out plan – It mentions how the project will be taken from drawing board to execution.
 It covers all the steps as to how to implement the project.